andreasthoelke/dotvim/help.md

 Plugins are installed via git here: /Users/at/.oh-my-zsh/custom/plugins/

 # Kitty Terminal settings
+Kitty uses the system shell which is set to zsh: echo $SHELL .. /bin/zsh reload shell settings with 'exec $0' or 'source ~/.zshrc' 'which'/'type -a' <shell-cmd>   - shows info about a shell command

 cmd ,  - to open Kitty settings crt cmd ,  - to refresh settings c-z    - to suspend vim and go to the terminal - then if done in the terminal do fg ('foregr') to resume the vim session